GerardOtiniano/click2shape/README.md

    - Enable *'Use World File'* (this is essential for georeferencing).
    - Set the resolution appropriately (e.g., 300 dpi).
    - Save the output as a `.tif`.
-6. Your exported GeoTIFF can now be passed directly to the `create_shapefile()` function.
+6. Your exported GeoTIFF can now be passed directly to the `click2shape()` function.

 ---